About Adaptive Seeds

-Adaptive Seeds was established in 2009 by Andrew Still & Sarah Kleeger.
-We are a farm-based seed company near Sweet Home, Oregon.
-We steward rare, diverse & resilient seed varieties for ecologically-minded farmers, gardeners & seed savers.
-Most of our seed is adapted to the Pacific Northwest & other short season northern climates.
-We sell only public domain, open pollinated (OP) seed, as well as many diverse gene pool mixes.
-All of our seed is grown by us or a few regional friends who help with isolation needs.
+Adaptive Seeds was established in 2009 by Andrew Still and Sarah Kleeger.
+We are a certified organic, farm based seed company near Sweet Home, Oregon.
+We steward rare, diverse and resilient seed varieties for ecologically-minded farmers, gardeners and seed savers.
+Our seed is adapted to the Pacific Northwest and other short season northern climates.
+We sell only public domain, open pollinated (OP) seed, as well as diverse gene pool mixes.
+All of our seed is grown by us or a few regional farms who help with isolation needs.
 If we didn’t grow it, we say who did in the variety description.
 For more information about our growers, see below.

 NONE of our seeds are proprietary hybrids (F1), patented, PVP, or genetically modified (GMO).
 All of our seed is grown without chemical fertilizers, herbicides or pesticides, and NONE of it is treated.

-Our farm has been Certified Organic by Oregon Tilth since early summer 2013.
+All seed grown on our farm has been Certified Organic since 2013.